 Last mile electric vehicles

 A growing trend amongst couriers and big retail companies has been the rise of EVs for the “last mile” of delivery journeys.
 Enhancing energy efficiency is a major plus for companies who spend huge amounts on fuel to deliver parcels and packages, often within big cities.

-Small, nimble electric vehicles are ideal for this as they offer fast, reliable service as well an increased fuel efficiency and lower running and maintenance costs.
-For businesses operating in London they’re also exempt from the Congestion and Ultra Low emission Zone charges.
+Small, nimble EVs are ideal for this as they offer fast, reliable service as well an increased fuel efficiency and lower running and maintenance costs.
+For businesses operating in London they’re also eligible for a 100% cleaner vehicle discount from the congestion charge and are compliant with the Ultra Low emission Zone.
 Fleet managers and businesses owners throughout the UK and Europe are turning to EVs for deliveries to cut carbon emissions, improve air quality in busy cities and reduce overheads on delivery routes that often include multiple stops.
 There are a wide range of EVs that are perfect for the last mile section of delivery journeys.
 You can see our full selection and filter your search by manufacturer, body type and technology using our car selector.

 A huge number of businesses, from global retail giants to banks, tech start-ups, service industries and manufacturers are looking at ways to improve their corporate responsibility.

 One of the biggest pushes in the last few years has been a move from petrol and diesel based vehicles for business to cleaner electric alternatives.
 EVs are playing a big part in lowering carbon emissions.
 With a growing selection of fully electric vehicles and greater, more affordable access to renewable energy resources, businesses can have a positive impact on the environment by switching to EVs.